 Dane County District Attorney, Ismael Ozanne is a Democrat, prosecutor, father and lifelong Madison resident.
 Ozanne has dedicated his career to public service, working to make our communities safer.

 I am so thankful you all came out to support me in my re-election as Dane County District Attorney.
 Voting is a way to make your voice heard.
 It is a way to register your opinion on how you think the government should operate.
-I would like to encourage you all, if you haven’t already voted early, to cast your ballot on Tuesday, February 20, 2018.
+I would like to encourage you all, if you haven’t already voted early, to cast your ballot on Tuesday, February 19, 2019 in our Spring Primaries.

 Thank you!
 Together, we will do great things.